MyNameIs-13/dotfiles/README.md

 ## TODO

-- keyboard shortcut application
 - add conditions for machine differences in config files
   - add Steamdeck configs
 - doesn't seem possible (yet)
   - tv_screen_mode adapt for COSMIC
-    - reload session
+    - constant crashes of cosmic-randr
   - conky
     - start at correct position
     - do not show in dock